lucsoft/libEntitiesControl/README.md

 # libEntitiesControl
-A Datapack for Minecraft to Control a Entities
+A Datapack for Minecraft to Select Entities via Raycast

 ## How to Use: